Seth Ennis

 Seth Ennis (born November 30, 1992) is an American country music singer.
 He has released one single for Arista Nashville.

 History

-Ennis was born in Dothan, Alabama into a military family.
-He calls Valdosta, Georgia home.
+Ennis was born in Dothan, Alabama into a military family but he calls Valdosta, Georgia home.
 He played drums and piano from an early age.

 After moving back from Georgia to Nashville in 2013, Ennis signed up for a Battle of the Bands contest, which he won.
 He also wrote Tyler Farr's 2016 single "Our Town".
-He signed to Arista Nashville in September 2016.
+He signed with Arista Nashville in September 2016.

 Arista released his debut single "Woke Up in Nashville", which he wrote with Blair Daly and David Hodges.
 The song was produced by Corey Crowder, and features Ennis playing all of the instruments himself.

 In 2017, he appeared at the C2C: Country to Country festival in the UK and later supported Little Big Town on the UK leg of their The Breakers Tour.